-WARNING: ON VEHICLES EQUIPPED WITH AIR-REFER TO GROUP 8M BAGS, PASSIVE SYSTEMS RESTRAINT BEFORE ATTEMPTING STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
+WARNING: ON VEHICLES EQUIPPED WITH AIR-BAGS, REFER TO GROUP 8M - PASSIVE RESTRAINT SYSTEMS BEFORE ATTEMPTING ANY STEERING WHEEL, STEERING COLUMN, OR INSTRUMENT PANEL COMPONENT DIAGNOSIS OR SERVICE.
 FAILURE TO TAKE THE PROPER PRE-CAUTIONS COULD RESULT IN ACCIDENTAL AIR-BAG DEPLOYMENT AND POSSIBLE PERSONAL INJURY.

-- Disconnect and isolate the battery negative cable. - (2) Remove the steering column shrouds and unplug the ignition switch wire harness connector.
-Refer to Group 8D Ignition Systems for the procedures. - (3) With the ignition switch in the On position, check for continuity between the two fused B(+) terminals of the ignition switch (terminals 1 and 7).
-These are the terminals at each end of the switch connector receptacle.
+(2) Remove the steering column shrouds and unplug the ignition switch wire harness connector.
+Refer to Group 8D - Ignition Systems for the procedures.

+(3) With the ignition switch in the On position, check for continuity between the ignition switch terminals 1 and 7.
+These are the terminals at each end of the switch connector.
 There should be no continuity.
 If OK, go to Step 4.
-If not OK, replace the faulty switch. - (4) With the ignition switch held in the Start position, check for continuity between the two fused B(+) terminals of the ignition switch (terminals 1 and 7).
+If not OK, replace the faulty switch.

+(4) With the ignition switch held in the Start position, check for continuity between the ignition switch terminals 1 and 7 again.
 There should now be continuity.
 If not OK, replace the faulty switch.